dfinity/snsdemo/README.md

 You should see a proposal.
 * You may need to refresh

 Vote for the proposal to pass.
+As you have a huge neuron - your private network is not decentralized - your vote should be enough to pass the proposal.
+If you watch the top of th eproposal status, it should change to "Executed" after no more than 30 seconds.

 ### Invest
-Once the proposal has passed, refresh the launchpad.
-You should now see an opportunity to invest.
+Return to the launchpad and hit refresh.
+You should now see that your SNS is open for investment.

 Buy tokens in the SNS.
 If you buy enough, the SNS will complete immediately which is better for testing than waiting for the proposal time window to close.